ruuda/blog/posts/building-elm-with-stack.md

 if I want to compile multiple projects that use different Elm versions, I will need to be able to switch Elm binaries.
-Fortunately I now have a way to obtain the binaries for a given release that is not too painful, and while manually updating the `PATH` is a nuisance, it is not the end of the world.
+Fortunately I now have a way to obtain the binaries for a given release that is not too painful, and I can live with having to modify the `PATH` occasionally.
 In many ways this is even preferable over having a single system-wide version, because multiple versions can coexist.

-In the end I got Elm working with just enough time left for the hackathon, and my system is still free of `npm`.
+In the end I got Elm working with just enough time left for the hackathon.
-Stack saved the day!
+More about that soon.

 [elm]:          http://elm-lang.org/ <!-- 2017 and not https?
 D: -->
 [elm-platform]: https://aur.archlinux.org/packages/elm-platform/